Eastern Taiwan, Taiwan: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Ensure that you choose the correct kind.
-The majority of adapters available are just plugs and expect your electronics to change the voltage themselves.
-If yours can't do that they could burn up.
+A plug adapter that supports outlet types A and B. Check that you find the necessary kind.
+Many adapters currently available are simply plug changers and expect your electronics to adjust the voltage themselves.
+If your electronics can't do that they could burn up.
 This one works in most areas.

 A portable power bank, like this one